ARMmaster17/HIVEbook/GLOSSARY.md

 Any computer that has HIVE installed.

+## Race condition

+When two parallel tasks 'race' to affect the outcome of a process.
+Can lead to confusing and fatal errors if not accounted for in program coding.
+In a HIVE environment, race conditions are usually caused by network issues.

 ## Slave node

 A node that only carries out script instructions, referring to the master node for variables and external scripts.